aenima-x/py-sneakers/README.md

 py-sneakers
 ======

-Port to python of this C library: [libnms](https://github.com/bartobri/libnms)
+Port to python of the [libnms](https://github.com/bartobri/libnms) C library

 Install
 -----